Skip to content

 Places to switch off

 Some places lie off the beaten track - and it is precisely there that they reveal their particular strengths.
-Time seems to pass more slowly in quiet valleys, tradition shapes everyday life in small mountain villages, and snowy high plateaus offer sweeping views over white meadows and forests.
-In the wine villages in the south, you can also enjoy winter peace and quiet amidst vineyards and apple orchards.
-At the same time, there is plenty to experience here: hiking and skiing tours in unspoilt nature, enjoyable warm breaks in restaurants and inns, and encounters with culture and history.
+Time seems to pass more slowly in quiet valleys, tradition shapes everyday life in small mountain villages, and sunny high plateaus offer sweeping views over meadows and forests.
+In the wine villages in the south, you can also enjoy peace and quiet amidst vineyards and apple orchards.
+At the same time, there is plenty to experience here: hiking and cycling tours in unspoilt nature, enjoyable breaks in restaurants and inns, and encounters with culture and history.
 These retreats offer you a quiet, unspoilt side of South Tyrol – diverse, authentic and surprisingly close.

 Far away from the hustle and bustle